-Nashville’s neighborhoods are the backbone of the community.
-Their appearance, amenities, and function are key to the betterment of the city.
-Neighborhood planning initiatives seek to create areas with improved connectivity, walkability, and attractiveness in all parts of Nashville.
+Nashville’s neighborhoods are the backbone of the community, and our neighborhood planning initiatives constantly seek to improve connectivity, walkability, and attractiveness in all parts of our community.

 There is no definitive map of Nashville’s neighborhood boundaries, because residents don’t always agree on where those boundaries are.
 The map linked below provides information on neighborhood organizations and on specific subdivisions based on information from residents and community leaders; those boundaries are subject to change and are purely advisory.
 We have also made some boundary modifications to prevent overlap and make this map easier to read.

 If you don't see your neighborhood or want to add one to the map, please contact us.